cwhanse/ivcurves/docs/sphinx/source/participating.rst

             :maxdepth: 2

             ..
-               write the name of each .rst file you created here the .rst extension should be ommitted
+               Write the name of each .rst file you created here.
+               The .rst extension should be ommitted.

             <your_py_filename1>
             <your_py_filename2>